-Malikah Marrus will begin teaching at the University of Colorado at Colorado Springs in the Fall 2020.
-She will be teaching social work courses and will be the Director of Field Education for the BSW program.
+Malikah Marrus began teaching at the University of Colorado at Colorado Springs in the Fall 2020.
+She teaches social work courses and is the Director of Field Education for the BSW program.
 Malikah taught social work courses at Hood College including human rights, introduction to social work and electives in juvenile justice, forensic social work, and child abuse and neglect.
 Malikah was the Director of Field Education and coordinator for the 40 volunteer hours program.
 Ms. Marrus was the co-chair of the Mid-Atlantic Field Consortium.
 Prior to going to Hood College, Ms. Marrus taught a variety of courses for 4 years at Missouri State University, School of Social Work and created their forensic social work course.

 Prior to teaching, she was a research fellow for the Southwest Juvenile Defender Center (SWJDC), a program of the Center for Children, Law & Policy at the University of Houston Law Center in Houston, Texas and was the social worker for the agency.
 In this role she worked as part of the team of local attorneys representing youth in delinquency proceedings and abuse and neglect cases.
 Prior to joining SWJDC Ms. Marrus was an on-site coordinator and group counselor for an after school program at an inner city elementary school.
 This program was funded by the Hogg Foundation.

 While at the University of California at Santa Barbara, Malikah Marrus created a program for females incarcerated at the California Youth Authority.
 This program taught inmates necessary life skills for their success after release from prison.
 Ms. Marrus was able to gather financial and transportation support from local businesses.
 She also did special lectures at the federal penitentiary at Lompoc.